gabriellewee/portfolio/archive/2012-10-01-posting-this-from-my-ipad.md

 {%- set number = 5 %}{% include 'pages/posts/image.html' %}

 I'm so in love with this thing right now.
 Best purchase I've ever made, by far.
-It still doesn't replace a real computer, but it's perfect for taking to school with me when I don't want to lug my 4lb+ laptop around... which, strangely enough, wasn't that heavy six months ago.
+It still doesn't replace a real computer, but it's perfect for taking to school with me when I don't want to lug my 4lb+ laptop around… which, strangely enough, wasn't that heavy six months ago.
 Huh.

 I keep saying, "Wow, Textastic baby" in my head.
 Earlier, I said it out loud by accident and my sister gave me a funny look.
 Note to self: tone down the k-pop.